We know you accompany

 the most vulnerable

-and so you are with refugees
+and so you are with

-and you are especially with
+and you are especially

 that is sure.

-You, God of Love,
+Ahh, God of Love, You Alone,

-can bring good out of even
+can bring good out of evil.

 After the 2016 national election, as a private citizen, I grieve that nearly half of Americans eligible to vote did not vote.
 Some would say that this is because they weren't ‘inspired.’
 Yet, the truth is that it is our great duty, delight and honor to cast a vote in a democracy.
 It is not entertainment.
 It is not second to whatever else is going on.
 It is not if we 'like' the candidate or the candidate looks like us or says what we want to hear.
 It is about being a discerning and wise people making an ever-better democracy where everyone counts, and it begins by voting.
 Doing nothing is still doing something.
 Together, we will now reap what we, as a whole people, have sown.